+If you are in an accident that is caused by an uninsured driver, that person is required to pay for your damage and injuries.
+Collecting the money owed to you can be extremely time-consuming and difficult unless you have uninsured motorist insurance.
 Although it is optional in many states, uninsured motorist insurance is required in North Carolina.
 With this coverage, you can rest assured that if you are in a collision with an uninsured, underinsured, or hit-and-run driver, your insurance company will provide the coverage you need and will absorb the costs if they cannot collect reimbursement from the at-fault driver.

 The auto theft rate in North Carolina is lower than the national average, but in Wilmington, it 's higher.
 There are about 350 vehicles stolen in this city each year.

+Be aware that your auto policy must include comprehensive insurance in order to be reimbursed for auto theft.
+Comprehensive insurance is often required by lenders until your vehicle is paid in full; but once it is paid off, this coverage becomes optional.
 This “other than collision” insurance covers you against more than just car thefts.
 It also covers loss or damage caused by several other non-collision hazards such as falling objects, flash flooding, structure fires, and vandalism.
 This coverage is especially important if you are insuring a high-value vehicle.

 Independent insurance agents can be a great source of information when you are shopping for coverage.
 These insurance professionals can explain your various options, answer your insurance-related questions, and provide you with a variety of customized car insurance quotes.
 That way you can choose the policy that offers the coverage you want at the lowest price.